For Older Adults: You Can Beat the Heat

-The inability to sweat caused by some drugs.
-These include diuretics, sedatives, tranquilizers, and certain heart and blood pressure medicines
+The inability to sweat caused by some medicines.
+These include water pills (diuretics), sedatives, tranquilizers, and some heart and blood pressure medicines.

-Taking several drugs at once for various conditions.
-Don’t just stop taking them: Talk with your healthcare provider
+Taking several medicines at once for different conditions.
+Don’t just stop taking them.
+Always talk with your healthcare provider.

 Being substantially overweight or underweight